varajala/microtest/docs/config.md

 ```

 Here the TestClient is defined as utility, which means that it is injected into every test
-modules namespace when executed.
+module's namespace when executed.
 This simply replaces imports.

 The setup function decorated with the **microtest.call** decorator is called only if microtest
 is doing configuration or running.
 This acts similiarly as the *if \_\_name\_\_ == '\_\_main\_\_'* guard.
 It prevents the setup function to be called if this module would be imported,
-but calls it when microtest is in the config step.
+but calls it when microtest is in the configuration step.

 Inside the setup function a temporary file is created for the sqlite database and the actual Flask
-application instance.
-This application instance is shared between all test modules, so it is
-added as a resource.
+application instance is initialized.
+This application instance is shared between all test modules, so it is added as a resource.

-The temporary file is removed up in the cleanup function.
+The temporary file is deleted in the cleanup function.

 <br>